ISAITB/docs-tdl/source/testsuite/index.rst

     desc, no, A description to explain the purpose of this endpoint. config, yes, One or more elements to define each of the endpoint's parameters.

-The endpoint parameters in turn are defined using ``config`` elements as follows:
+The ``config`` elements defining an endpoint's parameters are structured as follows:

 .. csv-table::
     :stub-columns: 1